J22Pregbaha/was-a-mistake/react-node/auth-back/README.md

 SECRET=your_secret_key
 ```

-The db name is myAuthDb because that's what I named mine and that is what is in the sql file included in this folder.
+The db name is myAuthDb because that's what I named mine and that is what is in the sql file included in the main folder.
 The sql file contains the db I created for the microservice.

 Then run the following command: